any-docs/css/content/reference/properties/alignment-baseline/index.md

   - Matches the top of the box to the top of the parent's content area; the line-over edge of an inline's content box.

 > [!NOTE]
 > In SVG2, the `auto`, `before-edge`, and `after-edge` were deprecated and `text-before-edge` is an alias for `text-top`, and `text-after-edge` is an alias for `text-bottom`.
-These keywords should not be used as part of the {{cssxref("vertical-align")}} shorthand property.
+These keywords should not be used as part of the `vertical-align` shorthand property.
 Browsers support `auto` as a synonym for `baseline` and `hanging`, wherein the alignment-point of the object being aligned is aligned with the "hanging" baseline of the parent text content element, but neither is part of the specification.

 ## Formal definition